cy023/SerProg/README.md

 # SerProg

-A serial and secure programming tool for microcontroller.
+A serial programming tool for microcontroller.

 ## Reference project